NihaRGali/602_project/README.md

 ### Project Description :

-This dataset represents Newyork housing datasets where each row indicates a project and its status based on the number of bed rooms(1-BR, 2-BR, 3_BR,...,6BR+ units) and location.
+This dataset represents Newyork housing datasets where each row indicates a project and its status based on the number of bed rooms(1-BR, 2-BR, 3_BR,...,6BR+ units), income,location and various other factors.

 ### Project Statement :